rks101/eglinux/README.md

 ----

 ## Remove old Linux kernel images
-How do we remove old linux kernel images and headers?
+How do we remove old Linux kernel images and headers?

-At times, one can find on the system some old linux-images / linux-headers / linux-modules that are occupying storage.
-If you want to remove these old linux kernel images and headers (5.0* / 5.3*), while you have upgraded to higher versions (5.4*):
+At times, one can find some old Linux images / Linux headers / Linux modules that are occupying storage on the system.
+If you want to remove these old Linux kernel images and headers (5.0* / 5.3*), while you have upgraded to higher versions (5.4*):

 - first, query using uname -a and dpkg --list | egrep "linux-image|linux-headers|linux-modules|linux-image-generic" | awk '{print $2 " " $3}'
 - next, use apt purge linux-image-5.0* or apt purge linux-image-5.4.2*
-- Take precaution, you should not remove the current and the previous images/headers.
+- Take precaution, you should not remove the current and the immediate previous images/headers.

 ```
 $ uname -a